MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/legacy-ediscovery-retirement.md

 </tr>
 <tr class="even">
 <td>Hold for retention purposes</td>
-<td>Retetnion policies in the Microsoft 365 compliance center</td>
+<td>Retention policies in the Microsoft 365 compliance center</td>
 <td><p>You can use Retention policies to retain content and, if desired, delete it after the retention period expires.
-Other capabilites include:</p>
+Other capabilities include:</p>
 <ul>
 <li>
 <p>Applying policies to your entire organization </p>